acconeer/acconeer-python-exploration/docs/processing/distance_detector.rst

 To increase the signal quality, multiple envelope sweeps can be averaged.
 Averaging many sweeps will stabilize the signal and reduce the influence from noise.
 Collecting sweeps takes time and consumes power, so the optimal number of sweeps collected for averaging is use-case dependent.

 In this detector, sweep averaging is performed in the detector.
-Therefore, the :attr:`~acconeer.exptool.configs.EnvelopeServiceConfig.running_average_factor` in the Envelope service is set to zero so no exponential averaging is performed in the service.
+Therefore, the :attr:`~acconeer.exptool.a111.EnvelopeServiceConfig.running_average_factor` in the Envelope service is set to zero so no exponential averaging is performed in the service.

 Setting threshold
 -----------------